Scionax/RPGWiki/README.md

 python -m rpgwiki
 ```

-Note that the GUI requires a display environment (Tkinter).
+Note that the GUI requires a display environment (PyQt5).